The Family Fang (film)

-The Family Fang is a 2015 American comedy-drama film directed by Jason Bateman and written by David Lindsay-Abaire, based on the 2011 novel of the same name by Kevin Wilson.
+The Family Fang is a 2015 American comedy-drama film directed by Jason Bateman from a screenplay by David Lindsay-Abaire, based on the 2011 novel of the same name by Kevin Wilson.
 The film stars Bateman, Nicole Kidman, and Christopher Walken.

-The film was released on April 29, 2016, by Starz Digital.
+The Family Fang was released in the United States by Starz Digital on April 29, 2016.

 Plot

 The family Fang enters a bank, Baxter robs a teller of her lollipops, shoots and Caleb rushes him as a security guard.
 Their mother Camille pretends to be shot, and Annie grieves over her body.
 They get up and leave, Caleb giving a speech about cherishing life and bows.

 The adult Annie, a failing actress, is on a film set where the director has asked her to go topless in a scene.
 Initially refusing, she later returns to the set without her top.
 A crew member snaps her photo, selling it to a tabloid.

 The adult Baxter sees the photos in a convenience store.
 After having published two novels, he accepts a job writing about potato guns.
 Drinking with his subjects, Baxter allows them to perform the William Tell on him, resulting in his hospitalization.
 The Fangs reunite over the injury.

 Caleb tries to enlist Annie and Baxter, whom he calls "A and B", into a new piece of performance art but she vehemently declines.
 Giving fake coupons for free chicken sandwiches at a food court, Baxter is to film the ensuing chaos and angered customers when the cashier declines to honor them.
 To Caleb's dismay, she gives free sandwiches to all who ask, making him irate.
 His kids feel their parents have lost any artistic merit they once had.

 During their reunion, Annie watches old tapes of the family's performance art, and a documentary about her parents.
 It captures Caleb's sophomoric and didactic performance pieces, like shooting Hobart with a crossbow.
 Annie recalls another piece featuring her and Baxter busking in Central Park with songs like "KAP (Kill All Parents)".
 Camille and Caleb heckle them, horrifying onlookers.
 Later, the family laughs about it.

 Annie finds a hidden panel in her old wardrobe, with several odd postcard sized paintings.
 As the siblings comment on how good they are, Camille walks in and panically tries to collect and hide them.
 Camille explains Caleb doesn't know about her drawing again as he wouldn't approve.